ryan-mcclue/unsw/comp3331/wk5/week5.md

 MTU is determined by IP, typically 1500 bytes.
 So TCP MSS (Maximum Segment Size) will be 1500 - 20 - 20 = 1460
+IMPORTANT: MSS is number of bytes in TCP payload (as oppose to the encompassing header and payload in a TCP segment)

 ACK number indicates next sequence number it's ready for
 IMPORTANT: byte number will be -1 sequence number, e.g. seq 100, len 5: bytes from 100-104